saeta/penguin/Sources/PenguinStructures/Documentation/Guides/Perf.md

 > Performance optimization is incredibly subtle.
 Both hardware and the Swift compiler are very
 > sophisticated; and both have non-obvious performance characteristics.
 By doing some preparation,
-> you can remove a lot of guesswork and save yourself a lot of time.
+> you can remove a lot of guesswork and save yourself time.

  1. **Write a benchmark**: The current recommendation is to use the [Swift Benchmark](https://github.com/google/swift-benchmark) library, as it has a nice suite of